alexjoedt/dman/README.md

 # See what would be restored (dry run)
 dman restore --dry-run dd554c7c4c1a

+# Restore only a specific dotfile
+dman restore --file .zshrc dd554c7c4c1a

+# Restore only a specific dotfile (short form)
+dman restore -f .vimrc dd554c7c4c1a
 ```

 **Note:** Creates a backup snapshot before restoring for safety.
 The snapshot ID can be found using `dman snapshots`.